http://www.miami.edu/sonhs

 NUR 663.
 Research.
 3 Credit Hours.

 This course is an analysis of evidence-based nursing practice.
-During the course, students acquire the knowledge base to resolve clinical practice problems and direct evidence-based practice.
+During the course, students acquire the knowledge base to identify and resolve clinical practice problems and lead evidence-based practice.
+Students will obtain, synthesize and appraise research and high-level evidence to inform practice changes.

 Components: LEC.